gh123man/SwiftUI-LazyPager/README.md

 - Drag to dismiss is supported with `.onDismiss` - Supply a binding opacity value to control the background opacity during the transition.
 - Tap events are handled internally, so use `.onTap` to handle single taps (useful for hiding and showing UI)
 - Use `.settings` to [modify advanced settings](https://github.com/gh123man/LazyPager/blob/master/Sources/LazyPager/LazyPager.swift#L17)

+## Detailed usage

+### Working with `fullScreenCover`

+`fullScreenCover` is a good native element for displaying a photo browser, however it has an opaque background by default that is difficult to remove.
+So `LazyPager` provides a `ClearFullScreenBackground` background view you can use to fix it.
+Simply add `.background(ClearFullScreenBackground())` to the root element of your `fullScreenCover`.
+This makes the pull to dismiss gesture seamless.

+### Double tap to zoom
+You can customize the double tap behavior using the `zoomable(min: CGFloat, max: CGFloat, doubleTapGesture: DoubleTap)`.
+By default `doubleTapGesture` is set to `.scale(0.5)` which means "zoom 50% when double tapped".
+You can change this to a different ratio or set it to `.disabled` to disable the double tap gesture.

+### Dismiss gesture handling
+By default `.onDismiss` will be called after the pull to dismiss gesture is completed.
+It is often desirable to fade out the background in the process. `LazyPager` uses a fully transparent background by default so you can set your own custom background.

+To control the dismiss opacity of a custom background, use a `Binding<CGFloat>` like `.onDismiss(backgroundOpacity: $opacity) {` to fade out your custom background.